Procedure for Open Call for Bids

 1. Preparing an Open Call for Bids

-1.1 All Open Call for Bids notices must be routed through the Department of Financial and Administrative Services (FAS) unless alternate arrangements have been made.
+1.1 All Open Call for Bids notices must be routed through the Department of Financial and Administrative Services - Strategic Procurement Office (FAS-SPO)

 1.2 Procedures for preparing Open Call for Bids Notice:

 1.2.1 Obtain Open Call for Bid number from FAS-SPO (or the purchasing section of the Finance Office at the Marine Institute).
 Open Call for Bids normally close a minimum of fifteen (15) calendar days after they are posted.

 1.2.2 Departments to send only detailed specifications to FAS-SPO and a completed Open Call for Bid Justification Form.